 At twenty-seven, Anne Elliot is no longer young and has few romantic prospects.
 Eight years earlier, she had been persuaded by her friend Lady Russell to break off her engagement to Frederick Wentworth, a handsome naval captain with neither fortune nor rank.
 What happens when they encounter each other again is movingly told in Jane Austen’s last completed novel.

 So once again I partake in my yearly re-read of Jane Austen’s Persuasion 🙂 There’s just something comforting about revisiting a favourite, regardless of how well you remember the plot, and just revisiting the characters and their stories.
 I still feel for Anne and everything she went through and still feel admiration for th way she handled everything.
-And of course Captain Wentworth’s letter still gets me every single time <3 I do remember feeling rather intrigued at the contrast of locations this time around (I think 2007 adaptation does a lovely job that, between Uppercross, Lyme, and Bath) feel for Anne's desire to stay somewhere quiet in countryside than place like Bath.
-Her reaction visiting Lyme first was precious, it occurred me how despite having access all these places, many characters Jane Austen's novels never really get visit them regularly don't know why 2009 adapation Emma comes to mind here and her desire to see the sea, but there you have it).
+And of course Captain Wentworth’s letter still gets me every single time <3 I do remember feeling rather intrigued at the contrast of locations this time around (I think the 2007 adaptation does a lovely job at that, the contrast between Uppercross, Lyme, and Bath) and I feel for Anne's desire to stay somewhere quiet in the countryside rather than in a place like Bath.
+Her reaction to visiting Lyme for the first time was rather precious, and it occurred to me how despite having access to all of these quiet places, many of the characters in Jane Austen's novels never really get to visit them regularly (I don't know why the 2009 adapation of Emma comes to mind here and her desire to see the sea, but there you have it).
 It’s always interesting to notice something new in a well-read novel! 🙂

 Jesus of Nazareth: The Infancy Narratives